Hapoel Be'er Sheva F.C.: The beginning of the era of Alona Barkat

 In the 2010–11 season, Nir Klinger was appointed coach of the team.
 The team started the season well, but in January 2011 the team star Maor Melikson was sold to Wisła Kraków, and after that there was a significant decline in its ability.
-In the last round of the regular season she managed to reach the midfield playoffs, after a 2–0 away win over Maccabi Tel Aviv, and finished the season for the second time in a row in ninth place.
+In the last round of the regular season they managed to reach the mid-table playoffs, after a 2–0 away win over Maccabi Tel Aviv, and finished the season for the second time in a row in ninth place.

 In the 2011–12 season, owner Alona Barkat decided to build on young home players, including the left defender Ofir Davidzada, with experienced players, but the season started badly, when the team lost six consecutive games.
-In the seventh round the team won 0–2 Hapoel Haifa, and at the end of the game Klinger decided to resign.
+In the seventh round the team won 0–2 against Hapoel Haifa, and at the end of the game Klinger decided to resign.
 Nir Klinger was replaced by Guy Levy, who returned to another term as coach of the team and signed a contract until the end of the season.
-In the last round, the team won 3–1 at Beitar Jerusalem, and then finished in 13th place and stayed in the Premier League.
+In the last round, the team won 3–1 against Beitar Jerusalem, and then finished in 13th place and stayed in the Premier League.

 In the 2012–13 season, owner Alona Barkat signed outgoing coach of Maccabi Haifa Elisha Levi.
 This season a senior goalie in the form of Austin Ejide signed.
-In the same season, the team reached the Toto Cup final against Hapoel Haifa and lost 0–1, when Ido Axebrad, missed a Penalty kick in the 88th minute.
-In this season the team reached the playoffs, Location.
-Following the victory, Be'er Sheva finished eighth, and Maccabi Netanya was relegated to the Liga Leumit.
+In the same season, the team reached the Toto Cup final against Hapoel Haifa and lost 0–1, when Ido Exbard, missed a Penalty kick in the 88th minute.
+In this season the team reached the lower playoffs.
+Following the 3–0 victory against Maccabi Netanya, Be'er Sheva finished eighth, and Maccabi Netanya was relegated to the Liga Leumit.